duranserkan/DRN-Project-Argo-CD-Gitops/README.md

 ```

 **Sync Postgresql**
-> **Don't use this in production.** Instead, use managed database services for production.
+> **Don't use this approach in production.** Instead, use managed database services for production.
 For this, PV provisioner support in the underlying infrastructure is required.
 ```
-kubectl apply -f infrastructure/postgresql/postgresql-project.yaml kubectl apply -f infrastructure/postgresql/postgresql.yaml argocd app sync postgresql
+kubectl apply -f infrastructure/postgresql/postgresql.yaml argocd app sync postgresql
 ```